WentseChen/xsj01.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Computer Science PhD student at Gerogia Tech working with [Frank Dellaert](https://dellaert.github.io/).
+I am a first-year Computer Science PhD student at Gerogia Tech, working with [Frank Dellaert](https://dellaert.github.io/).
 I am interested in robotics and machine learning, especially in Task and Motion Planning (TAMP).

 Prior to joining Georgia Tech, I finished my M.S at Massachusetts Institute of Technology and B.S at Peking University.
-I was a research intern at Uber ATG working on self-driving car computer vision with [Raquel Urtasun](http://www.cs.toronto.edu/~urtasun/) and [Shenlong Wang](http://shenlong.web.illinois.edu/).
+I was a research intern at Uber ATG, where I worked with [Raquel Urtasun](http://www.cs.toronto.edu/~urtasun/) and [Shenlong Wang](http://shenlong.web.illinois.edu/).

 Education